Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 Scenario 1: Crisis Management

-While this authoritative approach may be necessary in the moment, it should be followed by empathetic actions.
+While this authoritative approach may be necessary at the moment, it should be followed by empathetic actions.
 After the crisis is resolved, an empathetic leader would take the time to understand how the incident impacted the employees involved, address their concerns, and implement measures to prevent a recurrence.
 This combination of authoritarian decisiveness and empathetic follow-up creates a well-rounded leadership response to a crisis.

 Scenario 2: Team Innovation

-However, as a leader, you also need to set clear expectations and make tough decisions when necessary.
+However, as a leader, you must also set clear expectations and make tough decisions when necessary.
 For example, if a project is falling behind schedule or veering off course, you may need to step in and provide guidance, even if it means altering or redirecting the creative process.
 Balancing your empathetic approach with occasional assertiveness ensures that your team's creativity is channelled effectively toward achieving organisational goals.

 Developing Empathetic Leadership Skills

-Empathetic leadership is a valuable asset in today's dynamic work environments, where employees seek not only guidance but also understanding and support from their leaders.
+Empathetic leadership is a valuable asset in today's dynamic work environments, where employees seek guidance and understanding and support from their leaders.
 In fact, in the 2023 Empathy in Business Survey conducted by Ernst & Young LLP (EY US), following their initial analysis of empathy in 2021, it was discovered that employees believe that fostering mutual empathy between company leaders and employees results in heightened efficiency (88%), enhanced creativity (87%), increased job satisfaction (87%), improved idea sharing (86%), greater innovation (85%), and even boosted company revenue (83%).
 To become a more empathetic leader, consider these practical strategies that go beyond mere recognition:

 1. Active Listening and Empathetic Responses